You’re probably acutely aware of the dangers of jumping into anything without a plan.

 That’s why nailing your content writing outline is so darn important.
-Being a freelance content writer and marketer has its perks, but it can also be incredibly hard work.
-Without a writing outline for online content, things get messy for writers — fast. ⚡
+Without a clear writing outline for online content, things get messy — fast. ⚡

 We’ll talk about the other amazing reasons you need a content writing outline later in this post, but one of the highlights is it helps eliminate writer’s block, so you don’t have to stop what you’re doing and research something.

-With outlines, everything you need to hit the ground running is already all laid out for you (trust me, I oversaw 40,000+ client projects and know how painful the content writing process can be without an outline).
+With outlines, everything you need to hit the ground running is already all laid out for you.

 Ready to learn how to make a content writing outline that gives you professional-level blog articles?